 Students who anticipate exceeding these targets should review the information in the link above and in the policies below, as well as consult with their program advisor to create a timeline for degree completion.
-In order to support this process, COGA offers departments and students a Mentoring Agreement Template to use and/or adapt to their own needs.
-The template may be used with students in danger of going beyond the program's expected time limits, or simply as an advising tool for all their students.
-It is especially useful for students in the dissertation or thesis phase.
+In order to support this process, students are encouraged to use a Mentoring Agreement Template and/or adapt to their own needs to support effective mentoring and a positive mentoring relationship.